-These special services are provided by municipalities.
-You are entitled to municipal services if you have a residence permit and a municipality of residence in Finland.
+Disability services are provided by wellbeing services counties.
+You are entitled to public services if you have a municipality of residence in Finland.

 You can find more information about the right to a municipality of residence on the InfoFinland page Municipality of residence in Finland.

 Hilma, the Support Centre for Disabled ImmigrantsDisabled immigrant's service guideLink redirects to another website

 National Institute for Health and WelfareHandbook of Disability ServicesLink redirects to another website